chiseng/Software-Labs/SW Lab 3/README.md

 The alu design is made out of 4 components, an adder(bonus multiplier), a comparer, a boolean operator, and a bit shifter.
 Images below show the code for setting up the components on a platform called JSim(Java Simulation), the individual expected output from passing input through the components, and the final combined ALU. (multiplier not included 'cos too long :/)

+P.S. to current term 4 peeps, please do not reference directly from the code but use the worksheet provided to get a rough idea of how it works/ask your friends to explain.
+This is intended as a way to compile my work for keepsake :)

 ### Presenting the ALU

 ![ALU](alu.PNG "lab3")